-Professor Mark Post first got involved in a Dutch government-funded programme investigating “in vitro meat” in 2008, when he was a professor of tissue engineering at the Eindhoven University of Technology.
+When Mark Post was a professor of tissue engineering at the Eindhoven University of Technology, he got involved in a Dutch government-funded programme investigating “in vitro meat” in 2008.
 The programme had been initiated by Wilem van Eelen, an 86-year-old entrepreneur who held a long-time fascination for the possibility of culturing meat.

 When the director of the programme fell ill, about mid-way through the programme, Post took over supervision of the PhD students.
 Motivated by the potentially high societal impact, he continued research even after the funding had ended in 2010.